Peru & Chile in 11 Days – Part 8 – Hiking to Machu Picchu’s Inca Bridge

 Without directly answering her question, I played the “How-many-times-are-you-going-to-visit-Machu-Picchu” card and pointed to her backpack.
 “If you would just drink your water, it wouldn’t be so heavy, you know?”

-“If I drink a lot of water, I’ll have to go use the restroom and you told me that the only one on the premises is back at the entrance.
-Do you know how far that is??!!”
+“If I drink a lot of water, I’ll have to use the restroom, and you told me the only one is back at the entrance.
+Do you know how far that is?!”

-The hike to the Inca Bridge is known as a short adventure trek not because of its strenuous trail conditions or steep ascents, but because of the sheer drop-offs one encounters along the way.
-The trail itself winds through a tropical rainforest complete with lush foliage, exotic wildflowers and the requisite swarm of mosquitoes and then meanders out to the edge of a heart-stopping ridge.
-Looking down, there is little between you and a 1,900-foot drop to the open valley below.
+The hike to the Inca Bridge is known as a short adventure trek—not because of its strenuous trail conditions or steep ascents, but because of the sheer drop-offs one encounters along the way.
+The trail winds through a tropical rainforest filled with lush foliage, exotic wildflowers, and the requisite swarm of mosquitoes, then meanders to the edge of a heart-stopping ridge.
+Looking down, there is little between you and a 1,900-foot drop to the valley below.
 Fencing or railing would be nice, but that would destroy the view.

-In answer, she looked at me and shrugged her shoulders, “It’s not that I’m moving particularly fast, it’s just that you’re moving really slow.”
+In response, she looked at me and shrugged.
+“It’s not that I’m moving particularly fast; it’s just that you’re moving really slow.”

 My mom and I shared a sympathetic glance.
-Our faithful tour leader sure knew how to motivate the troops.
+Our faithful tour leader certainly knew how to motivate the troops.

-After 15 minutes of trudging through the rain forest and evading persistent mosquitoes, we reached a clearing where the trail narrowed and began to wind its way alongside a stone path carved into the mountain cliff.
-To the left of us, the granite face of the mountain.
-To the right, a stomach-churning 1,900-foot sheer drop.
+After 15 minutes of trudging through the rainforest and evading persistent mosquitoes, we reached a clearing where the trail narrowed and began to wind its way along a stone path carved into the mountain cliff.
+To our left was the granite face of the mountain; to our right was a stomach-churning 1,900-foot sheer drop.

-I moderated my already slow pace and grabbed onto the metal and rope hand grips that jutted out periodically along the most narrow stretches of trail.
-Forget the germs, I’d slather on the Purell later.
+I slowed my already leisurely pace and grabbed onto the metal and rope hand grips that jutted out along the narrow stretches of the trail.
+Forget the germs; I’d apply Purell later.
+I paused to take in the breathtaking (in more ways than one) view.

-My eyes latched on to the remnants of a rickety-looking wooden bridge that spanned a 20-foot gap in the stone path several hundred yards ahead of us.
-A couple inches of wood separating a person and almost certain death.
-Apparently the bridge was once passable but has since been roped off after a hapless tourist fell to his death while attempting to cross it a few years ago.
-I shuddered at the thought and said a prayer for the poor soul.
+My eyes locked onto the remnants of a rickety-looking wooden bridge that spanned a 20-foot gap in the stone path several hundred yards ahead of us.
+Just a few inches of wood separated a person from almost certain death.
+Apparently, the bridge was once crossable but has since been roped off after a hapless tourist fell to his death while attempting to cross a few years ago.
+I shuddered at the thought.